 Unit 5: Completing the Manuscript

-Unit 6: Poster Presentation and Wrap-Up
+Unit 6: Knowledge Translation Presentation and Wrap Up

 Students who select this program route must pass the Specialization Seminar to graduate with the Master of Counselling degree.
 Students who fail the Specialization Seminar will have one opportunity to retake the course at a later time.
 However, they cannot re-use the paper produced in the first enrolment; they must select a new topic and thesis for their writing.
 Students who fail a second time will be withdrawn from the program.